Mr-Kittyhawk/Mr-Kittyhawk/README.md

-## Social media is rough, github included.
+## I dislike social media, github included.
-I don't like maintaining a public facing image very much, almost all of my work is private or done for projects that don't live here.
-Some of the code I write can be found under the name [Runaway Systems](https://github.com/runawaysystems).
+Maintaining a public facing image drains me, and almost all of my work is done privately for corperations.
+I would love to have open source projects of my own in the wild someday.
-If you'd like to talk about anything all, the only real way to get at me is through [Discord](https://discord.com/users/230440842521870336). (send me your weird specific interest of the hour and we will probably get on great)
+If you'd like to talk about anything all, the only real way to get at me is through [Discord](https://discord.com/users/230440842521870336).
+I'm a big old nerd who loves art and building things. (send me your weird specific interest of the hour and we will probably get on great)